matthiask/towel/docs/modelviews.rst

    * ``modelview/object_form.html``

-.. function:: response_add
+.. method:: response_add
-.. function:: response_edit
+.. method:: response_edit

    They add a message using the ``django.contrib.messages`` framework and redirect the user to the appropriate place, being the detail page of the edited object